Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 \subsection{Link with the bipartite dimer model, s-holomorphicity and S-graphs}

-It is well known (e.g., see~\cite{Dubedat-bos},~\cite[Section~2.2.3]{deTiliere-18} and references therein) that to each planar graph~$(G,x)$ carrying the Ising model one can natural associate a dimer model on a bipartite planar graph~$\Upsilon^\circ(G)\cup\Upsilon^\bullet(G)$, with dimer weights~$1,\cos\theta_z,\sin\theta_z$ as shown on Fig.~\ref{fig:Sdef}A. (Note that only a very peculiar family of dimer models appear in this way.)
+It is well known (e.g., see~\cite{Dubedat-bos},~\cite[Section~2.2.3]{deTiliere-18} and references therein) that to each planar graph~$(G,x)$ carrying the Ising model one can {naturally} associate a dimer model on a bipartite planar graph~$\Upsilon^\circ(G)\cup\Upsilon^\bullet(G)$, with dimer weights~$1,\cos\theta_z,\sin\theta_z$ as shown on {Fig.~\ref{fig:notation}}.
+(Note that only a very {particular} family of dimer models {appears} in this way.)
 In what follows we assume that we work in the bulk of~$G$; in other words, we do not discuss nuances of this correspondence near the boundary of~$G$ if it has the combinatorics of the disc.

 In the bipartite model context, a notion of \emph{Coulomb gauges} was recently proposed in~\cite{KLRR}; exactly the same notion appears in~\cite{CLR1} under the name~\emph{t-embeddings}.
-Under the combinatorial correspondence mentioned above, s-embeddings can be viewed as a particular case of t-embeddings: see~\cite[Section~7]{KLRR} and~\cite[Appendix]{CLR1} for more details.
+Under the combinatorial correspondence mentioned above, s-embeddings can be viewed as a particular case of t-embeddings: see~\cite[Section~7]{KLRR} and~\cite[{Section~8.2}]{CLR1} for more details.
 We now recall basic facts about this correspondence in what concerns s/t-embeddings of the relevant graphs, the notation used below matches that of~\cite{CLR1}.

 Let~$\cS$ be a proper non-degenerate embedding of the graph~$(G,x)$.
 Note that \mbox{$\Lambda(G)\cup\Dm(G)=(\Upsilon^\circ(G)\cup\Upsilon^\bullet(G))^*$}.
 The following holds: \begin{itemize} \item $\cS:\Lambda(G)\cup\Dm(G)\to\C$ is a t-embedding of the graph~$(\Upsilon^\circ(G)\cup\Upsilon^\bullet(G))^*$;